metarush/log-once/README.md

 Inject `$notifiers` in `->setNotifiers($notifiers)` to the sample usage above.

 For more info on how to use other available notifiers such as email visit [metarush/notifier](https://github.com/metarush/notifier)

+## Viewing logs

+A UI to view the logs is not included in this package.
+You can simply use whatever database admin tool you're using if you're using PDO logger.